aliak00/optional/README.md

 * When you need a type that may have a value or may not (`Optional!Type`)
 * When you want to safely dispatch on types (`oc(obj).someFunction // always safe`)
 * When you want to not crash with array access (`some([1, 2])[7] == none // no out of bounds exception`)
-* When you want to perform an operation if you get a value (`obj.map!doSomething.orElse!doSomethingElse`)
+* When you want to perform an operation if you get a value (`obj.map!doSomething.or!doSomethingElse`)

 ## Motivation for Optional